rbiegacz/Udacity-CarND/CarND-Vehicle-Detection-master/README.md

 ###Heatmap
 Heatmap mechanism was used to identify areas detected as 'vehicles' by many boxes.
 This method allowed to eliminate a lot of false positives.

+One can compare images with and without heatmap function applied in the vehicle_detection.ipynb.

+Section "Let's see how vehicle identification works in case HEATMAP is NOT USED" - cell#23 shows vehicle detection mechanism using sliding windows but not using heatmaps.
+- linearClassifier identifies cars but it also generates a lot of false positives.

+Section "Let's see how vehicle identification works in case HEATMAP is USED" - cell#24 shows vehicle detection mechanism using sliding windows and using heatmaps.
+- Identification works much better with application of heatmap function.

 ###Video Processing
 Video processing is implemented in the last cells of the Jupyter Notebook in the section called "Video Processing".